 Prior to the advent of leash laws, free-roaming dogs were a nuisance.
 They fowled the landscape with their waste, trespassed onto our private property and terrorized our children.

 As housing developments flourished and tightly packed neighborhoods sprung up, magnifying the scourge of the roaming dogs, zoning ordinances changed and a few communities enacted “leash laws.”

 Animal control officials, known then as dog catchers, would imprison roaming dogs in shelters, known then as dog pounds, and owners would pay the ransom to get them released from the big house.
 But it essentially worked.
 There was peace across the land.

-So then, leash law fever spread all across America so that, now, only some rural communities still don’t have leash laws on the books.
+And leash law fever spread all across America so that, now, only some rural communities still don’t have leash laws on the books.

 We love being with our pets so much that we take them everywhere with us.
 The drive-up window usually produces a treat for the dog.

-But, through legislation, we’ve held airlines to a higher standard when transporting our pets, written humane laws that protect animals, and created harsher penalties for animal cruelty convictions.
+But, through legislation, we’ve held airlines to a higher standard when transporting our pets.
+States have written humane laws that protect animals and created harsher penalties for animal cruelty convictions.

-The more affluent communities don’t have pet supplies stores; they have pet boutiques where you can pay over $2,000 for a Gucci soft sided pet carrier.
+The more affluent communities don’t have pet supply stores; they have pet boutiques where you can pay over $2,000 for a Gucci soft sided pet carrier.